Ontario Construction News staff writer

 For years, my office fielded calls from contractors wishing to place these mandatory notices, but every time, I needed to refer them to the other publication, as clearly it would do no one any good to publish the notices in a non-compliant publication.

 However, under the old rules, setting up a full-scale print newspaper to compete would be economic suicide.
-No business earns market share instantly, and with high and distribution costs we would be blown out of the water.
+No business earns market share instantly, and with high printing and distribution costs we would be blown out of the water.

 But the new rules allowed the newspaper to be published in electronic format, and when I read those words, I had a eureka moment.
 There would still be a lot of work, and significant editorial and production expenses, but the idea of “going daily” seemed feasible.